madhavmk/QA_VoiceBot_Desktop_Application/README.md

 To add your own audio to the testing set, simply place the wav file in the test-audio folder.
 For best results, use an American male voice, with a normal or slow speed setting from a site like [this](http://www.fromtexttospeech.com/).

 ## Running on Windows 10
-Run VoiceBot-windows.py
+Run the VoiceBot-windows.py file.
-Initially designed for the Windows platform.
-As such, all features should work perfectly.
 Outputs can be accessed from '/Vocoder_WaveRNN/WaveRNN_outputs' OR '/Tacotron_TTS/Tacotron_outputs' subfolders

 ## Running on Ubuntu
+Run the VoiceBot-linux.py file.

-Rin the VoiceBot-linux.py file playsound library and sounddevice library is not compatible.
-So, audio cannot be recorded or played on or from the console.
+Note : The playsound library and sounddevice library are not compatible with Ubuntu, so audio cannot be recorded from or played on the console.
 VoiceBot can work only from questions pre-recorded in 'test_audio' folder.
 Outputs can be accessed from '/Vocoder_WaveRNN/WaveRNN_outputs' OR '/Tacotron_TTS/Tacotron_outputs' subfolders